Alzheimers + inflammation: How to protect your brain

 - Microglia are extremely sensitive.
 One neuronal death is never a singular event.
 There is always, even if small in degree, a domino effect.

 - A systemic inflammatory signal can activate microglia cells.

-Another team of researchers, led by Dr Ruth Itzhaki, found HSV1 DNA in amyloid plaque samples in people with symptomatic and asymptomatic Alzheimer’s disease.
-(4) The study found that:
+Also in 2008, another team of researchers led by Dr. Ruth Itzhaki, found HSV1 DNA in amyloid plaque samples in people with symptomatic and asymptomatic Alzheimer’s disease.10

-- 72% of the viral DNA is plaque-associated.
+- Approximately 72 percent of the viral DNA is plaque-associated.

 - HSV is a significant contributing factor to the development of Alzheimer’s disease.

-Beta-amyloid is also effective against Candida albicans, Escherichia coli, and Staphylococcus aureus.
-When so many people are infected with common viruses, like HSV1, and other herpetic viruses that affect the nervous system, as well as systemic fungal infections, what is the best way to protect the brain from neurodegeneration?
+Remember, beta-amyloid is also effective against Candida albicans, Escherichia coli, and Staphylococcus aureus.
+When so many people are infected with common viruses, like HSV1, and other herpetic viruses that affect the nervous system, as well as systemic fungal infections, what’s the most effective way to shield the brain from neurodegeneration?